mujaseemd/Personalized-Medical-Vault/README.md

 View list of patients who have shared access

-Access and read shared records
+Access to shared records

 ---

 🔐 Security & Privacy
+---

 🛡️ Immutability ensured by blockchain